smartdevicelink/sdl_hmi_integration_guidelines/docs/VR/AddCommand/index.md

 |appID|Integer|false||

 ### Response
+In case HMI needs more time for processing VR.AddCommand request (because of big number of `vrCommands`), HMI must send OnResetTimeout notification to SDL for reseting timeout.

 #### Parameters

-This RPC has no additional parameter requirements
+This RPC has no additional parameter requirements.

 ### Sequence Diagrams
 |||